Find your summer jam

 4. Tequila, Taco, & Cerveza Festival — Denver, CO.
-The Mile High City celebrates this holy (and tasty) Mexican trinity August 21.
+Tacos, cerveza, and tequila—the Mile High City celebrates this holy (and tasty) Mexican trinity June 24–25.

 Nerding out is always in season, but summer is the time for trekking to superhero central to see epic icons in the flesh, or even out to Coney Island for a super-famous eating contest.
 Whatever your flavor, weirdness abounds!

 Ah, SoCal.
 Home to human prototypes of all stripes, this high-profile neck of the woods goes full force and interstellar July 20–23 when actual costumed comic book heroes and sheroes stride through the San Diego Convention Center to mix and mingle with their devoted fans.
 This global phenomenon of a festival has accelerated over 47 years from convening simply comic book creators and their fervent admirers to popular arts characters, movie stars, and their Hollywood ilk.
 Call it an awesomely successful revenge of the nerds.